Getting Started With Intelligent Greenfield Analysis

 Running Your First Greenfield Analysis

 You can run GF in any Cosmic Frog model.
-Running a GF (Triad) model only requires two data tables:
+Running a GF model only requires two input tables to be populated:

 - Customers

-A greenfield analysis starts with clicking the “Run” button, just like a Neo or Throg model.
+A greenfield analysis starts with clicking the “Run” button at the right top of the Cosmic Frog application, just like a Neo or Throg model.

-In the “Run” parameters menu, select “Triad (Intelligent Greenfield)” as your engine.
+- In the Engine section, select “Triad (Intelligent Greenfield)” as the engine to use.

 Greenfield Scenarios